Skip to content

 What role does cloud switching play?

-The Act promotes switching and multi-cloud.
+The Act promotes provider switching and multi-cloud.
 Fees must be fair and non-discriminatory.

 Conclusion

-The Data Act shifts control over product and service data to users and opens markets for services around maintenance, analytics, and integration.
-For IT teams, this means work on three fronts: data inventory and law, secure interfaces, and operationalized monitoring.
-Furthermore, new responsibilities arise in the areas of compliance management, process documentation, and employee training.
-The interaction with cloud services and integration into existing security architectures must also be planned early on.
-Those who standardize, automate, and implement safeguards early reduce effort and risk and simultaneously position themselves for future regulatory developments and new business models in the data-driven environment.
+The Data Act shifts control over product and service data toward users and opens markets for services around maintenance, analytics and integration.
+For IT teams, this means work on three fronts: data inventory and legal basis, secure interfaces, and operationalized monitoring.
+New responsibilities also arise in compliance management, process documentation and employee training.
+Interaction with cloud services and integration into existing security architectures must be planned early as well.
+Organizations that standardize, automate and build in safeguards early reduce effort and risk while positioning themselves for future regulatory developments and new business models in a data-driven environment.